 Finally after the last Ice Age finished around 10,000 Drake’s Island began to take its current shape.
 Rising sea levels cut off Europe from Great Britain around 8,000 years ago.
 The land bridge between Drake’s Island and Mount Edgcumbe in Cornwall flooded permanently around 3,000 years ago creating the Island.
 The Island would have looked very different in terms of flora.
 The majority of the trees and other flora were transplanted from the mainland using offcuts provided by the City Council to the Adventure Centre in the 1970’s.
 Until then the Island would have looked bare.
 The only addition being earth transported to the Island after 1550 for defensive works to protect the guns.
 For a comparison look at little Drake’s Island next to the main Island for an idea of how the Island would have looked with only defensive works until the 1970’s.

 The formation of the Island has impacted how it has been used.
 Its location within the Sound and the difficulty in attacking the Island meant it was a safe refuge during the Western or Prayer Book rebellion in 1549.
 The shallow passage on the Southern side facing Cornwall together with its narrow passage on the Northern side facing the Hoe gave the Island its strategic importance as enemy ships were naturally channelled into the range of the guns on the Island once gunpowder and artillery came into use during Tudor times.
 The first fort on the Island dated from 1550 and artillery could fire on any ships trying to attack Plymouth.
 The Limestone, Lava and Tuff are all soft rock allowing the tunnel complexes and underground chambers to be dug out during the construction of the Palmerston Forts in the 1860’s and the strategic position was again key as a defence for Devonport from a seaborne threat in both World War 1 and 2.
-Next week an investigation of the first chapel and the first known naming of the Island as St Michaels Island.
+Next week an investigation of the first building on the Island a votive chapel built by the Valletort Family and named St Michael’s Chapel.